Star Wars Release Dates: When to See Star Wars Movies & Disney+ Shows

 Star Wars: The Acolyte

-Russian Doll co-creator Leslye Headland will be the first person to bring the excellent High Republic timeline into live-action with this show, rumored to star Amandla Stenberg.
-Expect lots of Dark Side goodness.
+Russian Doll co-creator Leslye Headland will be the first person to bring the excellent High Republic timeline into live-action with this show, long rumored to star Amandla Stenberg before an actual confirmation finally arrived at San Diego Comic-Con 2022—one of few Star Wars bits of news to emerge from the convention.

+In an interview in 2022, Headland revealed the show would be about 100 years before the events of The Phantom Menace.
+“A lot of those characters haven’t even been born yet,” she said.
+“We’re taking a look at the political and personal and spiritual things that came up in a time period that we don’t know much about.
+My question when watching The Phantom Menace was always like, ‘Well, how did things get to this point?’
+How did we get to a point where a Sith lord can infiltrate the Senate and none of the Jedi pick up on it?
+Like, what went wrong?
+What are the scenarios that led us to this moment?”

+In an interview released later, Headland spoke about her goals for the series.
+For Headland, above all else The Acolyte is a mystery, and that mystery is figuring out what is going on in this peak period.
+It was also suggested that The Acolyte will bring more elements from the Expanded Universe to canon, but what parts that will be incorporated will remain to be seen.

 Star Wars: A Droid Story

-Note: This post was last updated on 6/27/2023.